nwg-piotr/nwg-shell/updates.md

 # Recent updates

+## nwg-shell 0.3.8 (2022.11.06)

+- nwg-bar: removed label mnemonics in `~/.config/nwg-bar/bar.json`, that stopped working for some mysterious reason.

+### Related

+### nwg-shell-config 0.4.6 (2022.11.06)

+- nwg-autotiling: added per-output depth limit

+Depth limit determines how deep will autotiling work.
+The `2` value allows to mimic the master/stack layout on horizontal displays.
+On vertical displays you may like the `3` value.
+Use `0` for no limit.
+Beyond the limit, tabbed and stacking layouts will work back again.
+The `1` value is not recommended, as it will spoil autotiling.

+Original depth limit feature [contributed](https://github.com/nwg-piotr/autotiling/pull/41) to the Autotiling repository by [@Syphdias](https://github.com/Syphdias).

 ## nwg-shell 0.3.7 (2022.11.01)

 - minor changes to preset-0 & preset-2, to make use of the latest additions to nwg-panel ("minimize" to scratchpad);